About Us

 • We value the knowledge of people who work and volunteer in literacy programs.
 We create opportunities for peer mentorship, peer review, and peer-to-peer knowledge exchange in training, certification, at workshops and at conferences.

-Laubach Literacy Ontario believes in quality service, encourages feedback (compliments or complaints), and will follow up on feedback in the manner and timeframe outlined within our Customer Service Charter .
+Laubach Literacy Ontario believes in quality service and will follow up on feedback in the manner and timeframe outlined within our Customer Service Charter.

 President: Vandra McQuarrie